anilkumar1392/EssentialFeedRevised/EssentialFeedRevised/PersistanceModuleLeaning.md

      Applicaiton specifc bussiness logic : Controllers
      Applicaiton specifc logic from concrete framework details: FeedStore protocol protects our controller (LocalFeedLoader) from concrete store implementation (like coredata, realm, filesystem).

-     So we separated policy from applicaiton specific bu
+     So we separated policy from applicaiton specific logic.

      You dictate your architecture.
      Not the framework dictate our architecture.